 Skip to contents

-A data set containing the full microbial taxonomy (last updated: January 8th, 2024) of five kingdoms from the List of Prokaryotic names with Standing in Nomenclature (LPSN) and the Global Biodiversity Information Facility (GBIF).
+A data set containing the full microbial taxonomy (last updated: June 24th, 2024) of six kingdoms.
 This data set is the backbone of this AMR package.
-MO codes can be looked up using as.mo().
+MO codes can be looked up using as.mo() and microorganism properties can be looked up using any of the mo_* functions.

 Usage